Activating the Mesh Network

 Specifically, if you want to use raw data of your sensor nodes, it is essential to perform a stress test and see if any data is lost or arrives late if you trigger all sensors at the same time.
 The result will allow to correct any issues in the mesh layout, for example by adding additional Treon Gateways, or by staggering the sensor trigger times so they deliver their data at different times through the mesh network, avoiding data congestion.

-Please see our articles on sending DM command for more information.
+Please see our articles on sending DM commands for more information.

 Symptoms of Suboptimal Mesh Network Performance